SAMPURNA Scheme In Odisha 2021

 - With the implementation of the new scheme along with pregnant women over 47,000 Asha workers within the state will also be benefitted.

-Application Process Under the Scheme
+Application form and Process Under the Scheme

 - According to the state government it is certain that the family members of the patient can submit the filled application form at the hospital to admit the pregnant women.